MMean-YingDie/MMean-YingDie.github.io/index.md

 Although there are many news reports everyday, people only gets sad for a few minute about these animals, no action is really taken to solve this.

 ### 1.3 Objective
-	We've thought about to make the use of animal's strong hearings and smelling, but that wouldn't be a good solution because if there are animals that still want to go on the road, the trajady could still happens.
-Moreover, sometimes it is not the animal's fault that they want to cross the road, maybe they had to go to the other side of the road for some reason.
 	After some brainstorm, we decide to solve the problem fundamentally, that is, on the cars.
 Since cars are made out of irons and could run up to 100 k/h, no doubt that animal would be hurt by it.
 But what will happen if the things thaat crash in to animal is not iron, but something soft?
 Moreover, what will happen if that something soft could grab the animal and put it somewhere safe?
 Even if that could not save every life, just saving one more means a great thing.
+Thus, we decide to use YOLO to detect animal and use a soft net infront of the car to capture it, this allows the animal to be seen and capture all atomatically without the need of manuale act.